beam-pyio/beam-pyio.github.io/content/blog/2024/dynamodb-pyio-intro/index.md

 The example shows how to write records in batch to a DynamoDB table using the sink connector.
 The source can be found in the [**examples**](https://github.com/beam-pyio/dynamodb_pyio/tree/main/examples) folder of the connector repository.

 The pipeline begins with creating a configurable number records (default 500) where each record has two attributes (`pk` and `sk`).
 The attribute values are configured so that the first half of the records have incremental values while the remaining half have a single value of 1.
-Therefore, we can expect only 250 records in the DyanmoDB table if we configure 500 records.
-Moreover, we do not encounter an error although the half of the records have the same value, thanks to the `dedup_pkeys` option.
+Therefore, as the attributes are the hash and sort key of the table, we can expect only 250 records in the DynamoDB table if we configure 500 records.
+Moreover, in spite of duplicate values, we do not encounter an error if we specify the `dedup_pkeys` value correctly.

 After creating elements, we apply the `BatchElements` transform where the minimum and maximum batch sizes are set to 100 and 200 respectively.
-It prevents the individual dictionary element from being pushed into the `WriteToDynamoDB` transform.
-Finally, the records are written to the DyanmoDB table using the `WriteToDynamoDB` transform while specifying the table name and `dedup_pkeys` option.
+Note that it prevents individual dictionary elements from being pushed into the `WriteToDynamoDB` transform.
+Finally, batches of elements are written to the DynamoDB table using the `WriteToDynamoDB` transform.

 ```python
 # pipeline.py